Project Title

 Key achievements include:

-- Development of a fully functional smart helmet system
+- Fully functional smart helmet system

 System capabilities: